AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 >
 >By default, the DAM Update Asset workflow is set to Transient in AEM 6.3.
 In this case, you can skip the following procedure.

-1. Navigate to */miscadmin* in the AEM instance to be configured (i.e. [https://localhost:4502/miscadmin)](https://localhost:4502/miscadmin)).
+1. Navigate to `/miscadmin` in the AEM instance at `https://[aem_server]:[port]/miscadmin`.
-1. From the navigation tree, expand **Tools** &gt; **Workflow** &gt; **Models** &gt; **dam**.
+1. Expand **[!UICONTROL Tools]** &gt; **[!UICONTROL Workflow]** &gt; **[!UICONTROL Models]** &gt; **[!UICONTROL dam]**.
-1. Double-click **DAM Update Asset**.
-1. From the floating tool panel, switch to the **Page** tab, and then click **Page Properties...**
+1. Open **[!UICONTROL DAM Update Asset]**.
+From the floating tool panel, switch to the **[!UICONTROL Page]** tab, and then click **[!UICONTROL Page Properties]**.
-1. Select **Transient Workflow**, and then click **OK**.
+1. Select **[!UICONTROL Transient Workflow]** and click **[!UICONTROL OK]**.

    >[!NOTE]
    >
    >Some features do not support transient workflows.
 If your AEM Assets deployment requires these features, do not configure transient workflows.

 In cases where transient workflows cannot be used, run workflow purging regularly to delete archived DAM Update Asset workflows to ensure system performance does not degrade.

-   Normally, you should run purging workflows on a weekly basis.
-However, in resource-intensive scenarios, such as during wide-scale asset ingestion, you can run it more frequently.
+Typically, execute the purging workflows on a weekly basis.
+However, in resource-intensive scenarios, such as during wide-scale asset ingestion, you can execute it more frequently.

 To configure workflow purging, add a new Adobe Granite Workflow Purge configuration through the OSGi console.
 Next, configure and schedule the workflow as part of the weekly maintenance window.

 If purging runs for too long, it times out.
 Therefore, you should ensure that your purging jobs complete to avoid situations where purging workflows fail to complete owing to the high number of workflows.

-   For example, after running numerous non-transient workflows (that creates workflow instance nodes), you can run [ACS AEM Commons Workflow Remover](https://adobe-consulting-services.github.io/acs-aem-commons/features/workflow-remover.html) on an ad-hoc basis.
+For example, after executing numerous non-transient workflows (that creates workflow instance nodes), you can run [ACS AEM Commons Workflow Remover](https://adobe-consulting-services.github.io/acs-aem-commons/features/workflow-remover.html) on an ad-hoc basis.
 It removes redundant, completed workflow instances immediately rather than waiting for the Adobe Granite Workflow Purge scheduler to run.

 ### Maximum parallel jobs {#maximum-parallel-jobs}

 By default, AEM runs a maximum number of parallel jobs equal to the number of processors on the server.
 The problem with this setting is that during periods of heavy load, all of the processors are occupied by DAM Update Asset workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
 As a good practice, set this value to half the processors that are available on the server by performing the following steps:

-1. On AEM Author, go to [https://localhost:4502/system/console/slingevent](https://localhost:4702/system/console/slingevent).
+1. On AEM Author, go to `https://[aem_server]:[port]/system/console/slingevent`.
-1. Click Edit on each workflow queue that is relevant to your implementation, for example Granite Transient Workflow Queue.
+1. Click **[!UICONTROL Edit]** on each workflow queue that is relevant to your implementation, for example **[!UICONTROL Granite Transient Workflow Queue]**.
-1. Change the value of Maximum Parallel Jobs, and click Save.
+1. Update the value of **[!UICONTROL Maximum Parallel Jobs]** and click **[!UICONTROL Save]**.

 Setting a queue to half of the available processors is a workable solution to start with.
 However, you may have to increase or decrease this number to achieve maximum throughput and tune it by environment.
 There are separate queues for transient and non-transient workflows as well as other processes, such as external workflows.
 If several queues set to 50% of the processors are active simultaneously, the system can get overloaded quickly.
 The queues that are heavily used vary greatly across user implementations.
 Therefore, you may have to configure them thoughtfully for maximum efficiency without sacrificing server stability.